 It turns out that more than 55 Clinical Commissioning Groups have been trained and coached by the Optum Alliance, through NHS England’s 2018 Commissioning Capability Programme and its offshoots.
 These are the Aspiring Integrated Care System Programme and the Population Health Programne (new blog posts coming soon on both of these).

-These programmes are for the OptumAlliance to train Sustainability and Transformation Plan leaders that NHS England has identified as needing “help” with integrating the local health system in the United Health way.
+OptumAlliance is training Sustainability and Transformation Plan leaders that NHS England reckons need “help” with integrating the local health system in the United Health way

 Meanwhile all the time Optum is building relationships with those in charge.